Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 9- specifically designed for AI hardware
 10- autotuning
     The `autotune` module in Mojo offers interfaces for adaptive compilation.
 It helps you find the best parameters for your target hardware by automatically tuning your code.

+The full power of the silicon is available in Mojo:
+    - access to all hardware intrinsics in LLVM and MLIR
+    - ability to write inline assembly if needed
+    - target any LLVM/MLIR backend

 Mojo is also better to tackle climate-change: a Mojo program uses only 10% of the energy usage of an equivalent Python program.